ibm-cloud-docs/cis/custom-rules-creating.md

 ```
 {: pre}

-You can also update the custom rule by accepting the following JSON input command(from a file or directly as a string):
+You can also update the custom rule by accepting the following JSON file or directly as a JSON string:

 ```sh
 ibmcloud cis custom-waf rule-update DNS_DOMAIN_ID (--json @JSON_FILE | JSON_STRING) [-i, --instance INSTANCE] [--output FORMAT]